pyControl/docs/docs/user-guide/hardware.md

 The port expander board uses serial to parallel IO expander ICs ([datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf)) to run 8 behaviour ports from a single behaviour port on the breakout board.
 The port expander must be connected to a behaviour port that supports I2C serial communication (ports 3 and 4 on breakout 1.2).

 Each port on the port expander works like a standard behaviour port, with 2 DIO lines, 2 driver lines for high current loads, as well as ground, 5V and 12V lines.
+Digital outputs on the port expander do not support the `Digital_output.pulse()` method.

+> #### !!!
+Electrical safety !!!

+> The port expander can draw power either from the the behaviour port or from a 12V power supply connected to the expander board using the 2.1mm barrel plug.
+The maximum current that can safely be drawn from the behaviour port is 0.6A (the maximum rated current per conductor on Cat5 network cables).
+If the devices plugged into the port expander may draw more than 0.6A current in total, connect a power supply directly to the port expander board.

 **Required driver files:** *_port_expander.py*, *_MCP.py*